akleventis/toop-journal/README.md

 I've been writing to a journal every day since 2018.
 Over the past year, the journal app I've been using has become increasingly buggy as I believe I've been overloading it with years of entries.
 Since it wasn't built for scale, I decided to create a robust, bulletproof alternative with cloud syncing to persist my entries and fully migrate off the current app.

-**NOTE**: This is still a work in progress with some bugs and kinks I'm working through.
-Currently focused on the build flow and AWS pipeline—while it works, I'm exploring more secure alternatives for adding, persisting, and keeping user credentials safe.

 Electron-based application built with React, featuring local IndexedDB storage and optional AWS S3 cloud synchronization for reliable, long-term data persistence.

 ## Features